This sourdough sandwich bread turns out tangy, slightly chewy, and with a soft crust – perfect for all of your favorite sandwiches.

 Notes:

 - This initial rise time is very forgiving.
-I’ve let it go 12 hours (8 pm before bed to about 8:30 am the next morning) and I’ve let it go closer to 15 hours too (8 pm before bed to about 10:30 am after picking up my groceries).
+I’ve let it go 12 hours (8 pm before bed to about 8:30 am the next morning), and I’ve let it go closer to 15 hours too (8 pm before bed to about 10:30 am after picking up my groceries).
 I haven’t had any issues either way!

 - You do need to make sure your oven is completely cold, as in, you didn’t just bake or roast something in it.
-If the oven was recently used and it’s still warm, the loaf will over-proof and it will bake slightly during the rise time.
+If the oven was recently used and it’s still warm, the loaf will over-proof, and it will bake slightly during the rise time.

 - You also want to make sure you have a working light bulb in the oven.
 Turning the light “on” and not having a light bulb will not generate any heat.

-- Using the light in the oven to warm the environment is key to a consistent rise every time you bake this sourdough bread recipe, so don’t cheat!
+- Using the light in the oven to warm the environment is key to a consistent rise every time you bake this sandwich sourdough bread recipe, so don’t cheat!

-- This begins the second rise, which is NOT forgiving like the first rise.
+On the next day, this begins the second rise, which is NOT forgiving like the first rise.
 If you won’t be home to bake bread in the next few hours, let the first rise continue.
 Otherwise, proceed!

-- I use the term “shape the loaf” loosely here because the dough is so wet, it feels like you’re scooping it on top of itself!
+I use the term “shape the loaf” loosely here because the dough is so wet, it feels like you’re scooping it on top of itself!
 You will have to work quickly.

 Note: I have found that Pullman loaf pans work better because they’re taller.
 With einkorn, it helps in the rise and prevents splitting.

-- I like to use my Silpat mat so I’m not getting the counter sticky and dirty.
-Again, the dough is very wet and it will want to spread out as you shape it, so be sure to work quickly!
+I like to use my Silpat mat so I’m not getting the counter sticky and dirty.
+Again, the dough is very wet, and it will want to spread out as you shape it, so be sure to work quickly!

-- Rotate the dough (or the Silpat mat) 90 degrees to the left and fold in thirds again, adding flour as needed to keep the dough from sticking to the surface.
+Rotate the dough (or the Silpat mat) 90 degrees to the left and fold in thirds again, adding flour as needed to keep the dough from sticking to the surface.

-- You should have completed three sets of folds.
+You should have completed three sets of folds.

-- Preheat the oven
+Step 10.
+Preheat the oven to 425F.

-- This einkorn sourdough bread is good for several days, stored in a plastic bag, at room temperature.
+- This einkorn sourdough bread is good for several days, stored in a plastic bag at room temperature.
 You can also freeze it for 3-6 months!

 - To thaw, let the bread sit overnight on the counter.
 It will be ready in the morning.